inasafe/inasafe-doc/docs/source/training/osm/Chapter-07-field-papers.rst

    *Make Field Papers*

-4. You will be directed to a page where you can enter a place where you would like to print out a map, and click on :guilabel:`Start there` as shown in the figure below.
+4. You will be directed to a page where you can enter a place where you would like to print out a map, and click on :guilabel:`Search` as shown in the figure below.

 .. figure:: /static/training/osm/7_007.*
    :align: center